AreebaSattar/Music-Player/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

----

-*Note: This is a simple example of a README.md file for the provided HTML code.
-You can include more detailed instructions, installation steps, dependencies, and other relevant information in your actual repository's README.md file.
-Don't forget to replace the `screenshot.png` placeholder with an actual screenshot of the web application and provide the live demo link to the hosted version, if available.*